KoussayDhifi/koussay-blog/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hello!
-I’m **Koussay Dhifi**, a passionate cybersecurity student and software engineering graduate based in Tunisia.
+I’m **Koussay Dhifi**, a passionate Software Engineering student based in Tunisia.

-I recently graduated with a **license degree in Computer Science from ISTIC Borj-Cedria**.
+I graduated with a **license degree in Computer Science from ISTIC Borj-Cedria** and currently persuing an engineering degree withing **FST: Faculty of Science of Tunis**.
 I have a strong interest in computer networks, cybersecurity, cryptographic research, and ethical hacking.
 I enjoy building projects that tackle various aspects of cybersecurity such as **information gathering**, **cryptography**, **networking**, and more.

 Welcome to my blog!
 Here, I share my journey through the world of computer science, especially focusing on cybersecurity.